 50 years of film education in Berlin.
-50 years of narration in film.
+50 years of cinematic storytelling.

 After more than a decade of planning, it finally happens on September 17, 1966—the Governing Mayor of Berlin Willi Brandt ceremoniously opens the Deutsche Film- und Fernsehakademie Berlin (DFFB), thus welcoming the first film school in West Germany.
-The school’s artistic director is renowned documentary filmmaker Erwin Leiser; Heinz Rathsack, former film advisor to the Kiel Ministry of Culture, is its administrative director.
-In the first year, the school’s full-time lecturers are Ulrich Gregor (film history) and Peter Lilienthal (film directing).
+The school’s artistic director is renowned documentary filmmaker Erwin Leiser, and its administrative director is Heinz Rathsack, former film advisor to the Kiel Ministry of Culture.
+In the first year, the school’s full-time lecturers are Ulrich Gregor (film history) and Peter Lilienthal (directing).
 Its inaugural students include impressive names such as Wolfgang Petersen, Helke Sander, Harun Farocki, Hartmut Bitomsky, and Holger Meins, although one name is missing—Rainer Werner Fassbinder was rejected by the admissions committee.
-And right from the start, Helene Schwarz, initially the administrator for student affairs, is present for the DFFB’s students, offering them a responsive and sympathetic ear.
+And right from the start, Helene Schwarz—initially the administrator for student affairs—is present for the DFFB’s students, offering them a responsive and sympathetic ear.

 It is above all thanks to the diplomatic skills of Heinz Rathsack—who will remain in office until his death in 1989—that forward movement prevails.
 The following decade is marked by political filmmaking.
 The feature films of the “Berlin School of Workers’ Films” emerge.
 These films are created by students and graduates such as Christian Ziewer, Max Willutzki, Ingo Kratisch, or Marianne Lüdcke, and include political documentaries as well as some of the first feminist films of the Federal Republic.

-In 1979, something changes: for the first time since its establishment, the DFFB accepts a greater number of women than men.
+In 1979, something changes: for the first time since its establishment, more women than men are enrolling in the DFFB.
 In the following years, filmmakers such as Ute Aurand, Lily Grote, Bärbel Freund, Ulrike Pfeiffer, Irina Hoppe, or Ilona Baltrusch bring new, and above all, experimental works to the school’s stagnant political film scene.

 While Ludger Blanke, Wolfgang Schmidt, George Maas, Michael Freerix, and Christoph Willems are making strange and funny slacker films, for the first time since the DFFB’s foundation, there are strong ambitions to break into the commercial film and television industry.
 Wolfgang Becker and Detlev Buck are successful in this endeavour (side note: according to DFFB folklore, Buck, a farmer’s son from Schleswig-Holstein, “bribed” the entrance exam’s commission with a sack of potatoes!).